1c3d1v3r/HEXcart/README.md

     <img src="images/logo.png">
 </p>

 HEXcart is a cartridge for the Commodore 64.
 It can fit 16pcs of 8 or 16kB ROM images and supports regular and ultimax ROMs.
-ROM is selected with a hex-switch.
 The cartridge was designed mainly for diagnostics use with different tools like Dead Test and Diagnostics.
 Selection is done with a hex-switch so it can be used with a faulty C64 without any selection menus.
 <p align="center">
     <img src="images/Cart_PCB-case.PNG">
 </p>